aRI0U/RandLA-Net-pytorch/README.md

   tensorboard --logdir runs
   ```

-## TODOs

-change knn method

-enable to run on GPU

-optimization:
-- replace read_ply mmap_mode
-- replace list by collections.deque in model
-- compute KNN only once in LFAs
-- see whether exists better method than `unsqueeze` + `repeat` or not

 ## Citation

 This work implements the work presented in [RandLA-Net: Efficient Semantic Segmentation of Large-Scale Point Clouds](http://arxiv.org/abs/1911.11236).